 Entity health checks can focus on the legal or fiscal condition of a company.
 Those with a legal focus explore 3 key areas of legal compliance: registry filings, minutes of meetings and statutory registers.
 These three areas generally give a good idea of legal compliance or otherwise.

 Fiscal-orientated corporate health checks run a fine-tooth comb through finances, social security payments and other taxes.
-By diving into the company’s financial statements and investigating every transaction, not only can they ensure compliance but they can highlight unnecessary payments, saving taxes.
+By diving into the company’s financial statements and investigating every transaction, not only can they ensure compliance but they can highlight unnecessary payments, and save taxes.

 Naturally, for the most comprehensive compliance check, employing both legal and fiscal health checks will provide the most conclusive overview of a company’s status in the eyes of local authorities.